 Leadership Recognition Banquet (LRB)

-The 36th Annual Leadership Recognition Banquet (LRB) is back in-person this year!
-Over the years this has become a very special occasion and tradition at Northern Michigan University.
+The 38th Annual Leadership Recognition Banquet (LRB) was held on Thursday, April 10, 2025.
+Over the years this has become a very special occasion and tradition at Northern Michigan University (NMU).
 The LRB is an awards ceremony where students, advisers, and active student organizations are recognized for their contributions on campus and in the community.
-It occurs every April with over 500 student leaders and their advisers in attendance.
+It occurs every April with over 300 student leaders and their advisers in attendance.

-Watch the 2023 Leadership Recognition Banquet Live Stream here!
+Check out the 2025 Leadership Recognition Banquet here!

 Student Organization and Involvement Awards

-Winners of eight special awards for student organizations are honored at the LRB.
+Winners of seven special awards for student organizations are honored at the LRB.

-• Organizations of the Year (2): Recognize two outstanding organizations (one university funded) that have demonstrated unity in their membership and have achieved success in accomplishing their goals.
+• Organizations of the Year (2): Recognize two outstanding organizations (one university supported) that have demonstrated unity in their membership and have achieved success in accomplishing their goals.

 • Community Service Award: Recognizes the organization that has demonstrated a high degree of volunteer service contributions to the surrounding Upper Peninsula communities during the academic year.